29th International Conference on Artificial Neural Networks

 All scientific communications presented at ICANN 2020 will be reviewed and scientifically evaluated by a panel of experts.
 The conference will feature two categories of communications:

 - poster communications

-ICANN2019 organizers cordially invite internationally recognised experts to organise Special Sessions within the general scope of the conference.
-Special Session Proposal request should be sent to firstname.lastname@example.org.
+ICANN2020 organizers cordially invite internationally recognised experts to organise Special sessions and workshops within the general scope of the conference.
+Special Session Proposal request should be sent to firstname.lastname@example.org

 Authors willing to present original contributions in either oral or poster category may submit:

-- A full paper of 10-12 pages to be published in Springer-Verlag Lecture Notes in Computer Science (LNCS) series with individual DOI
+- A full paper of about 10-12 pages to be published in Springer-Verlag Lecture Notes in Computer Science (LNCS) series with individual DOI.

-- Short articles (extended abstracts) of a maximum length of 4 pages to be published in Springer-Verlag Lecture Notes in Computer Science (LNCS) series.
-Such articles will not be made available for indexing.
+- An extended abstract of suggested 4 pages to be published in Springer-Verlag Lecture Notes in Computer Science (LNCS) series, without indexing.

 The number of oral slots is limited.
 In case the number of requested oral presentations is larger than the available slots the ICANN scientific committee will select which papers will be reassigned to a poster session.
-This selections will be based on the coherence of the programme and is totally independent of the category of submission (full journal, proceedings paper, extended abstract).
-Submission of communications will be online.
-More details will be made available soon on the conference website (Submission page).
+This selection will be based on the coherence of the programme and is totally independent of the category of submission.

 BEST PAPER AWARDS